vinaybm7/Kalaverse0/setup-supabase.md

 ### 6. Configure Authentication

 1. Go to **Authentication** → **Settings**
+2. **Disable Email Verification** (Important):
+   - Scroll down to **Email Auth**
+   - Turn OFF "Enable email confirmations"
+   - This allows users to sign in immediately without email verification
-2. Configure your authentication providers
+3. Configure your authentication providers
-3. Set up email templates if needed
+4. Set up email templates if needed
-4. Configure redirect URLs for your domain
+5. Configure redirect URLs for your domain

 ### 7. Test the Setup